 Despite his actions at Chancellorsville, Sickles survived Hooker’s eventual demise.
 Less than two months after the shocking defeat, on June 27, 1863, the War Department issued General Orders, No. 194 announcing, “By direction of the President, Major General Joseph Hooker is relieved from command of the Army of the Potomac, and Major General George G. Meade is appointed to the command of that Army.”
 Although Meade disliked Sickles, he was in no position to replace him as a corps commander following his appointment just three days before the looming Battle of Gettysburg (July 1-July 3, 1863).

-Believing that Meade’s directive stretched his corps too thinly, Sickles disobeyed his orders by failing to secure Little Round Top.
+Believing that Meade’s directive stretched his corps too thinly, Sickles failed to secure Little Round Top.
 Then, believing that the ground to his front was more defensible, Sickles moved his corps forward one half-mile without Meade’s approval.

 During the fighting, a Confederate cannonball struck Sickles’ right leg, forcing its amputation and the evacuation of the injured general from the field.
 Meade’s judicious use of his reserves prevented the crisis from becoming a disaster.